Toward a Thinker/Doer Alliance: A Grand Strategy for Liberty Advocates

 September 18, 2015

-Thanks Chris, it is an honor to have the opportunity of discussing my new CEI role, as Director of CEI’s Center for Advancing Capitalism, here at Hillsdale with this youthful audience.
+It is an honor to have the opportunity of discussing my new CEI role, as Director of CEI’s Center for Advancing Capitalism, here at Hillsdale with this youthful audience.

 As the title of my talk suggests, I believe that to date conservatives have failed to recognize the critical need to resolve the mind/body problem: to advance our ideas in both the intellectual/Thinker sphere but also in the business/Doer sphere.
 In market democracies, reforms are viable only if supported by strong moral/intellectual (ensuring that the reforms are compatible with the values of our society), as well as economic interests (likely to advance the self-interests of our citizenry).

-The renowned Clemson economist Bruce Yandle coined the colorful phrase, “Bootleggers and Baptists” for such intellectual/economic alliances.
-The phrase arose in southern state “dry” jurisdictions (restricting legal alcohol sales) j.
+The renowned Clemson University economist Bruce Yandle coined the colorful phrase, “Bootleggers and Baptists” for such intellectual/economic alliances.
+The phrase arose in southern state “dry” jurisdictions (restricting legal alcohol sales).
 In such areas, efforts to legalize alcohol sales would often be fought fiercely by ad hoc alliances of religious groups (seeing legality as encouraging sin) and economic groups (those enjoying the monopoly profits available to illegal purveyors of alcohol).
 Bootlegger/Baptist alliances have long been employed by those seeking special privileges, cronyists.
 Trial lawyers and environmentalists work to raise fears of toxic chemicals.
 Consumerists and labor unions fight for tighter safety regulations.

 But Bootlegger/Baptist alliances can and have also been organized for virtuous purposes.
-An example is freight rail deregulation which was championed by Cato and other free market policy groups, as well as rail and shipper economic interests.
+An example is freight rail deregulation which was championed by the Cato Institute and other free market policy groups, as well as rail and shipper economic interests.
 Such alliances offer a new approach to checking Leviathan and, in my view, we should be doing much more to attract business allies to this effort.
 The logic is obvious: libertarians and conservatives support economic liberty on moral grounds, while most businesses find it easier to create wealth under capitalism.

 This is shameful.
 Our goal should be to create a more honorable and justly proud alliance of intellectuals and business capitalist advocates who would meet periodically to strategize on defending and advancing capitalism.
 Our Davos in Exile?